FilipRuman/TrashCan/assembly specyfication.md

 - **x:** Register holding address of IDT.

 **Operation:**
-Sets the CPU's IDT pointer to the address in `x`.
+Sets the CPU's IDT pointer to the address in `x` and enables interrupts on this thread.

 ---